metafacture/metafacture-core/README.md

 Executes the functions if/unless the field value does not match the regular expression pattern.
 If it is an array or a hash none of the field values may match the regular expression pattern.

 #### `in`

-Executes the functions if/unless the field value is identical to a value in a given field.
+Executes the functions if/unless the field value is contained in the value of the other field.

 ## Xtext